artem-tyom/AnalyticsAPI/README.md

 # Analytics API project description

 ## Project Overview

-  Implement an Web service providing an API for accessing daily active users (DAU) and other analytic metrics.
+Implement an Web service which provides an HTTP API for acessing some analytic metrics.
 ### Objective
 Import provided data into database and implement an web service which will calculate and send DAU via some defined API.
 ### Technical Specifications